Contact and Momentum Distribution of the Unitary Fermi Gas: Abstract

 \section{Abstract}

-A key observable in strongly interacting resonant Fermi gases is the contact parameter $\Cr$, which governs both the pair correlation function at short distances and the momentum distribution at large momenta.
-The temperature dependence of $\Cr$ was recently measured at unitarity, where existing theoretical predictions differ substantially.
-We report accurate data for the contact and the momentum distribution in the normal phase of the unitary gas, obtained by Bold Diagrammatic Monte Carlo.
-In our scheme, $\Cr$~is extracted from the pair correlation function, while the $\Cr/k^4$ tail of the momentum distribution, being built in at the analytical level, is free of $k$-dependent noise.
+A key quantity in strongly-interacting resonant Fermi gases is the contact $\Cr$, which characterizes numerous properties such as the momentum distribution at large momenta or the pair correlation function at short distances.
+The temperature dependence of $\Cr$ was measured at unitarity, where existing theoretical predictions differ substantially even at the qualitative level.
+We report accurate data for the contact and the momentum distribution of the unitary gas in the normal phase, obtained by Bold Diagrammatic Monte Carlo and Borel resummation.
+Our results agree with experimental data within error bars and provide crucial benchmarks for the development of advanced theoretical treatments and precision measurements.